Bachelor of Science in Nursing Pre-Licensure Program — Day and Evening/Weekend Tracks

 Upon completion of this program of study, graduates will:

-- Evaluate and apply evidence based data as the basis for effective nursing practice and professional activities
+- Evaluate and apply evidence based data as a basis for effective nursing practice and professional activities.

-- Apply personal attitudes, attributes and skills critical to leadership in professional nursing and health care deliver setting
+- Apply personal attitudes and skills critical to leadership in professional nursing.

 - NUR 3141: Foundations of Nursing Practice (4)